TrustInSoft-CI/TrustInSoft-CI/README.md

 # About this repo

-As TrustInSoft CI user (or not), feel free to use this repository for raising issues (questions, feature requests, bugs...) related to TrustInSoft CI.
+As TrustInSoft CI user (or not), feel free to use this repository for raising issues (questions, feature requests, bugs...) about TrustInSoft CI.

 ## About TrustInSoft CI